 She has taught at the Westcoast Calisthenic Club in WA while working in Perth where they won the state championships.
 After travelling to Brisbane, she assisted & coached the Rosemore Seniors where in 2013, 2014 & 2015 they won the overall State Championship aggregate.

-Lorinda jointly established River City Cali Dance Studio in November 2015 with Jessica Harrop and is loving the rewards and challenges it brings.
-The River City Seniors won the 2016 State Championship aggregate and Lorinda will now lead this team to compete at the Royal South Street Society competitions in Ballarat, Victoria in 2017.
+Lorinda jointly established River City Cali Dance Studio in November 2015 with Jessica Orton and is loving the rewards and challenges it brings.
+The River City Seniors won the 2016 & 2017 State Championship aggregate and Ballarat Division 1.
+Lorinda will now lead this team to compete at the Royal South Street Society competitions in Ballarat, Victoria in 2018.